 Up to £2,000 is available a year under this scheme with a 20% contribution from each individual.
 The funds are only awarded to accredited Level 3 (or above) training programs and the courses must be studied through an ELCAS official training provider and Get-Licensed are fully MOD approved.

 To qualify for the ELCAS program ask for details when booking your course.
 It’s not a complicated process, but to qualify you will need to apply to ELCAS quoting a provider number.
 You’ll then receive a Claim Authorisation Note or CAN which we will need when you enrol.
-The Get Licensed Teacher Training Academy is an excellent guidance facility renowned for its influential work in the private training sector, especially in the security industry, as one of the most trusted organisations delivering training for SIA licensing.
+The Get Licensed Teacher Training Academy is an excellent guidance facility renowned for its influential work in the private training sector, especially in the security industry, as one of the most trusted organisations delivering training for SIA licence.

 A PTLLS qualification with Get Licensed is based on 30 classroom and 30 non-classroom learning hours.
 Our criteria centres around delivering expert tuition so candidates have the confidence to deliver on every required front.